 Craigmillar Castle is particularly famous for its royal associations.
 When the plague swept over Edinburgh, it is said that a young King James V stayed in the castle to escape the disease.
 Furthermore, the brother of King James III, accused of witchery, was held prisoner and later died here.

 During the 16th century, Mary Queen of Scots visited on several occasions.
-The last being the beginnings of talks to kill her husband, Lord Darnley, of which she was unaware.
+The last being the beginning of talks to kill her husband, Lord Darnley, of which she was unaware.

 Continuing to the 17th century, the castle was sold to The Gilmour family.
 They made further renovations to the endless rooms the castle has, such as a church to be used by a nearby village, before leaving the house in the late 18th century.